BloodyAngel22/SpendWise/README.md

 # 📘 SpendWise

-**SpendWise** is a simple Flutter app for **local expense tracking**, built as a first pet project.
+**SpendWise** is a simple Flutter app for **local expense tracking**.
 It serves as a solid foundation for personal budgeting and demonstrates skills in app architecture, BLoC pattern, SQLite integration, and automatic routing.

 ---